Strengthen Your Relationships: Skills for Lifelong Love

 - Self-giving love.
 Realizing others needs are different than yours.

 - Bad fights – tear us apart / rip away the fabric of our relationships

 - Dumb fights – have no purpose / are silly

 - Good fights – bring us closer together

 - Don’t avoid conflict, turn the fight into a good fight.
 You make them “bad” or “good” by the choices you make / context within the fight.

-- Empathy is the single skill that will change your relationship the most.
-Conflicts dissipate when you see conflict from their side and they see it from yours.
+- Empathy is a single skill that will change your relationship the most.
+Conflicts dissipate when you see the conflict from their side and they see it from yours.
 Try to accurately see the world from their perspective.